-In July 2014, the Fond du Lac Band of Lake Superior Chippewa (Band) announced that it had petitioned the EPA to redesignate its reservation air shed from Class II to Class I air quality pursuant to Section 164(c) of the Clean Air Act.
-The Band does not currently possess authority to directly regulate air quality.
-Federal Class I air shed status, if granted, would allow the Band to impose more stringent Clean Air Act protections within the boundaries of the Fond du Lac reservation, including the reservation air shed, near Cloquet, Minnesota.
+Class I Air Quality Petitions.
+In July 2014, the Fond du Lac Band of Lake Superior Chippewa (Fond du Lac Band) announced that it intends to petition the EPA to redesignate its reservation air shed from Class II to Class I air quality pursuant to Section 164(c) of the Clean Air Act.
+The Fond du Lac Band does not currently possess authority to directly regulate air quality.
+Class I air shed status, if granted, would allow the Fond du Lac Band to impose more stringent Clean Air Act protections within the boundaries of the Fond du Lac reservation, including the reservation air shed, near Cloquet, Minnesota.
 Five other reservations across the U.S. have applied for and received Class I status.
-A public hearing was held by the Band in October 2014, and the public comment period on the petition expired in November 2014.
-After the Band prepares responses to the comments, the Band will make a formal submittal request to the EPA.
-There is no deadline for the approval, denial, or modification of the request by the EPA.
-The Company has requested additional clarification from the Band and the MPCA on the final regulatory structure that may arise from a Class I redesignation.
-We are unable to determine the impact of potential Class I status on the Company's operations at this time.
+A public hearing was held by the Fond du Lac Band in October 2014, and the public comment period on the petition expired in November 2014.
+After the Fond du Lac Band prepares responses to the comments, it is anticipated to make a formal submittal request to the EPA.
+The Company has requested additional clarification from the Fond du Lac Band and the MPCA on the final regulatory structure that may arise from a Class I redesignation.